Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9KV0D_VniRI.md

 ### Transcript

-> do you know what sam stands for sexy alien man i was also gonna go for sexy sexy alien man or stupid sexy alien monkey door i don't know it's true oh strange alien material that makes that makes sense as well yeah maybe we can go with that that makes sense
+> do you know what sam stands for sexy alien man I was also gonna go for sexy sexy alien man or stupid sexy alien monkey door I don't know it's true oh strange alien material that makes that makes sense as well yeah maybe we can go with that that makes sense